Continued from part 3, on what happened in Eden

 This also explains other parts of the Bible which are typically glossed over—or argued over.
 Once we have this overarching structure in place, many otherwise confounding details of Scripture become clear.
 A couple of examples:

 - In Exodus 12:12, Yahweh cryptically remarks that he is going to execute judgments on the gods of Egypt as he passes through the land in the final plague.
 One does not punish non-existent beings.
 These were, in fact, the sons of God who had given Pharaoh’s magicians the power to turn staffs into snakes (Exodus 7:10–12) and water into blood (v.
 22).
-The Egyptians weren’t stupid; ancient people weren’t gullible backbirths who’d believe anything; they weren’t slobbering cavemen who got so frightened by thunder that they had to invent gods to appease.
+The notion that ancient people were slobbering cavemen who got so frightened by thunder that they had to invent gods to appease is not a product of careful historical study, but blind chronological snobbery.
 They were not worshiping non-existent gods with non-existent power—they were worshiping real gods with real power.

 - The battle between David and Goliath takes on far greater significance, both in terms of simple history, and in terms of prophetic imaging.
 Goliath, the giant enemy of God’s people, descended from the line of the serpent, was mortally wounded by David, the man after God’s own heart, anointed to be king, from whose line came Jesus.
-I’ll let you mull it over.
+Mull it over.

 This, conveniently enough, also returns us to the point at hand—what God is doing about Satan’s rulership of the world.
 Our anchor text, Psalm 82:8 says: